 If you’ve seen a blue bird around your area it is definitely time to set up a bluebird house and welcome them to your neighborhood.
-My tree guy over at Atlanta Tax Resolution sees these birds all the time, and their nesting patterns.
+My roofing guy who is a roofer in Buford sees these birds all the time, and their nesting patterns.
 The Southeastern Blue Bird will most likely use the houses offered more during springtime.
 But they nest early so they will usually start looking for places to nest when it is still cold on the weather front.

 The Southeastern Blue Bird will tend to fly around looking for empty cavities made previously woodpeckers, as they are a cave dwelling bird species.
 It is their habit to huddle together in these openings.
 Due to forests being destroyed so often in recent times these birds are often left without a place to nest.
 The bluebird houses you provide can change that measurably.